-As of February 2017, the department has graduated 2395 undergraduate, and 489 graduate students since its inception.
+As of , the department has graduated 3098 undergraduate, 620 MS and 64 PhD students since its inception.

-With its current 744 undergraduate and 425 graduate students, the Electrical and Electronics Engineering Department aims at providing a balance of theoretical excellence and practical experience.
+With its current 647 undergraduate, 208 MS and 44 PhD students, the Electrical and Electronics Engineering Department aims at providing a balance of theoretical excellence and practical experience.

 The medium of instruction is English and those students who fail the English proficiency examination study in a one-year preparatory school before they begin with the department.